Sailor of the King: Release

 Single-Handed had its Royal World Premiere on June 11, 1953, at the Odeon Marble Arch attended by HRH Princess Margaret and Lord Mountbatten.

 On July 27 it went on general release on the Gaumont circuit paired with a revival of the 1950 film Your Witness.

 Reception

 Variety called it a "reliable action drama which is tuned up for steady grosses" although it felt Hunter "plays his part in a single key."

-Filmink argued part of the reason the film was not that successful commercially might have been Hunter.
+FilmInk argued part of the reason the film was not that successful commercially might have been Hunter.

+Bosley Crowther of The New York Times wrote: "This episode is the engagement of a German man-of-war by British cruisers in the Pacific early in World War II.
+This part of the picture is exciting as it is vividly and racily unreeled with almost documentary comprehension under Director Roy Boulting's practiced hand."